 The MNN board consists of a Coordinator and eighteen other members selected from the Faculty Medicine and Surgery, Faculty of Engineering, Faculty of Health Sciences, Faculty of Information & Communication Technology, Faculty of Media & Knowledge Sciences, Faculty of Science, Faculty for Social Wellbeing and from the Centre for Biomedical Cybernetics.
 Chairpersonship of the board is held jointly, with the joint chairpersons being chosen by and from among the members.

-The 2018-2019 MNN seminar series will showcase neuroscience research taking place at the University of Malta.
+The 2019-2020 MNN seminar series will continue to showcase neuroscience research taking place at the University of Malta, while we also hope to include talks from a number of visiting scientists.
 Speakers will provide an overview of research methods and perspectives in their area, as well as orginal findings.
 The level of detail will be aimed at a general scientific audience, rather than to experts in a specific field.
 Over the course of the year, speakers will be drawn from all member Faculties of the MNN.

-Seminars will take place on Wednesdays at 12:15, unless otherwise stated.
-The venue will change depending on the host Faculty.
+Seminars will take place on Wednesdays at 12:15, in MAKS 414 unless otherwise stated.
 Click on the title to read the abstract (if available).
 Contact the local host for more info about specific talks and for schecduling meetings with the speaker.

 The MNN coordinator is appointed by Council and the Board is appointed by Senate on the recommendation of the constituant Faculty Boards.
 In 2018-19 the coordinator and board members (listed alphabetically) are as follows: